-This deployment topology for Active Directory Federation Services (AD FS) is identical to the federation server farm with Windows Internal Database (WID) topology, but it adds proxy computers to the perimeter network to support external users.
-These proxies redirect client authentication requests that come from outside your corporate network to the federation server farm.
-In previous versions of AD FS, these proxies were called federation server proxies.
+This deployment topology for Active Directory Federation Services (AD FS) is identical to the federation server farm with Windows Internal Database (WID) topology, but it adds federation server proxies to the perimeter network to support external users.
+The federation server proxies redirect client authentication requests that come from outside your corporate network to the federation server farm.

 This section describes various considerations about the intended audience, benefits, and limitations that are associated with this deployment topology.

 Who should use this topology?

 Organizations with 100 or fewer configured trust relationships that need to provide both their internal users and external users (who are logged on to computers that are physically located outside the corporate network) with single sign-on (SSO) access to federated applications or services